 Thanking Our Esteemed Panel

-- Dr. Rajendra KC, Director General, Department of Forests and Soil Conservation (DoFSC)
+- Mr. Ajeet Kumar Karn, Deputy Director General, Department of Forests & Soil Conservation (DoFSC)

 An individual or organization must be nominated by a third-party.
 Please note that a third-party nomination is mandatory, and any self-nominations will be automatically disqualified.